hennypurwadi/habit_tracking_app/README.md

 ## Link(github)
 https://github.com/hennypurwadi/habit_tracker12345

-## To test, from command prompt type :
+## Tested with pytest in 12th Sept 2021
+Assert list date in this test has been set up with specific test date, 12th September 2021.
+For different date, need to adjust dates following the assert list. test folder : test_habit_tracker.py
-python -m pytest test_habit_tracker12345.py
+From command prompt type: python -m pytest test_habit_tracker12345_t.py

 ## Tutorial how to use
 In the beginning there is one question appear: